-Fenugreek works by slowing down stomach emptying and delaying carbohydrate and fat absorption.
+Fenugreek works by slowing stomach emptying and delaying carb and fat absorption.
 This translates into decreased appetite and better blood sugar control.

-A study of 18 healthy obese people found that consuming 8 grams of fiber from fenugreek reduced appetite more effectively than 4 grams of fiber from fenugreek.
-Participants also felt fuller and ate less at the next meal (3).
+A study of 18 healthy people with obesity found that consuming 8 grams of fiber from fenugreek reduced appetite more effectively than 4 grams of fiber from fenugreek.
+Participants also felt fuller and ate less at the next meal (

 Moreover, it seems that fenugreek could help people decrease their fat intake.